developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/samples/getting-started-samples/index.md

 ---
 publish: true
 title: Getting Started with Java, Kotlin, and Xamarin
-description: Guides how to develop an application to capture data.
+description: How-to guide to develop an application in Java, Kotlin, and Xamarin to capture data.
 sources:
   - title: Github Repo
     url: 'https://github.com/darryncampbell/DataWedge-GettingStarted-Samples'